 Returning visitor?
 "Refresh" your browser to see latest updates!

-The next meeting of the Harrington Opera House Society is Monday, April 3, 2017 at 7 PM. in The Art Room.
+The next meeting of the Harrington Opera House Society is changed to TUESDAY, April 4, 2017 at 7 PM. in The Art Room.
+(Monday night - GO ZAGS!)
 HOHS membership not required to attend - ALL are welcome!
 Consider becoming a member to help support the HOHS!
 Meeting Information.

 Heidi Muller and Bob Webb, contemporary folk musicians will include songs from their recent CD release at 7:00 PM on April 29th.